alannchang/capstone_project/README.md

 ## 🛠 Development Status

 This is a work in progress.
-Please note that this project is evolving — expect changes and improvements over time.
+Expect changes and improvements over time.

 ## 🙏 Acknowledgments